CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Introduction

 We refer to the left-hand premise of this rule as \emph{the lemma} and the right-hand premise as \emph{the continuation}.
 This rule says that given a lemma \( M \doteq N \) and a goal \( C[M\theta] \doteq P \) containing an instance of \( M \), the proof can be continued by solving \( C[N\theta] \doteq P \) in which the instance of \( M \) has been replaced by a matching instance of \( N \).

-Although, in principle, the choice of equation comprising the lemma may be completely unrelated to the rest of the proof tree (e.g.\ it may be supplied by a human, or conjectured by a theory exploration tool), our proof search algorithm is able to synthesize proofs for 61\% of the relevant problems from the IsaPlanner benchmark suite whilst only choosing lemmas \( M \doteq N \) that already occur as nodes within the same proof tree, i.e.\ without the need to invoke any potentially costly lemma discovery technology.
-For example, our system calculates the proof of \( n < \mathtt{S}\ (m + n) \) given in \cref{fig:lt-succ-proof} in a fraction of second, where the same proof involves the heuristic synthesis of 24 lemmas in the HipSpec system~\cite{rosenHipspecEval}.
+Although, in principle, the choice of equation comprising the lemma may be completely unrelated to the rest of the proof tree (e.g.\ it may be supplied by a human or conjectured by a theory exploration tool), our proof search algorithm is able to synthesize proofs for 61\% of the relevant problems from the IsaPlanner benchmark suite whilst only choosing lemmas \( M \doteq N \) that already occur as nodes within the same proof tree, i.e.\ without the need to invoke any potentially costly lemma discovery technology.
+For example, our system can prove \( \mathtt{butLast}\ xs \doteq \mathtt{take}\ (\mathtt{len}\ xs - \mathtt{S}\ \mathtt{Z}) \doteq xs \) in \textasciitilde\SI{40}{ms}.
+A proof can be seen in \cref{fig:butLast-proof}.
+By comparison, HipSpec fails to prove the same result after \textasciitilde\SI{40}{s}, an attempt that involved 22 synthesised lemmas, 12 of which failed~\cite{rosenHipspecEval}.

 The substitution rule can be seen in the two rule applications of \cref{fig:map-id-e-prf} that have (0) as a premise.
-Here, the lemma is chosen to be the node labelled 0 at the root of the tree and the continuation is simply a use of reflexivity.
-The usage is \cref{fig:lt-succ-proof} is similar.
-In the proof of the commutativity of addition \cref{fig:Commutative addition}, the continuation labelled (2) is more much more complex, and itself contains a nested inductive argument.
+Here, the lemma is chosen to be the node labelled 0 at the root of the tree and the continuation is simply discharged by reflexivity.
+The usage in \cref{fig:butLast-proof} is similar.
+In the proof of the commutativity of addition \cref{fig:Commutative addition}, the continuation labelled (2) is much more complex and contains a nested inductive argument.

-\subsection{Simulation of inductionless induction}
+\subsection{Simulation of Inductionless Induction}

 It is well known that cyclic proof systems can already simulate explicit structural induction schemes, and we additionally show that our system subsumes various kinds of implicit induction based on Knuth-Bendix completion, such as ``inductionless induction'' and ``proof by consistency'', that were intensively studied in the 1980s and 1990s, e.g.~\cite{musser1980proving,huet1982proofs,kapur1987proof,bundgen1989,fribourg1986,dershowitz1982,Jouannaud1989,kapur1986}.